Deputy Director, California Walks

 I am passionate about where I live, and about where you live, too.
 I enjoy working on the critical intersection of equity, public health, and planning.

-As Planning and Policy Manager with California Walks, I work to foster partnerships in transportation safety in San José and across the South Bay while also supporting our statewide pedestrian policy and advocacy work.
+As California Walks' Deputy Director, I work to foster partnerships in transportation safety in San José and across the South Bay while also supporting our statewide pedestrian policy and advocacy work.
 I am building upon these relationships as multigenerational advocates work together to positively influence transportation and land use changes that will improve pedestrian safety and walkability across the city, Silicon Valley, and the state.

 Prior to becoming a planner, I completed a professional program with the DC Neighborhood College at the Center for Excellence in Public Leadership, George Washington University.
 This experience led to a significant career change; I had previously spent 11 years in the book industry, including 6 years with Barnes & Noble and 5 years with Brookings Institution Press.